qishao-chalmers/qishao-notes/docs/10.mix/assignment_qishao.md

 As a freshgraduate student, I also found that I could benefit a lot from reviewing code from senior or professionals.
 And based on this observation, during my research, when I first stepped into new area, for example compiler, like LLVM, I tends to go back to the initial commit of LLVM project and learn how the initional function was added into LLVM Project.
 It is the idea of *Education Maintaining norms* mentioned in the paper.
 Another interesting finding is that as employer stays in Google longer, commemnts per change also decrease, and converge to each change 2 comments.

+Another finding is similar to *finding5 code review at Google still faces breakdonws*.
+When I start to learn LLVM framework, in the beginning of user manual or guideline, one of the advantage of LLVM compared to GCC is the simplicty of LLVM.
+However, as years of development of LLVM, I feels the learning curve of LLVM is steeper than I imagine.
+And after new function are merged, the turtorial blogs are not updated.
+If I just follow the tutorial blogs, the function that I implement will not work.
+This is the mismatch of latest code and stale tutorial.

 ### Verification & My Work Experience
 In the verification process, I have worked in some company that the programmer is also the verifier.
 They design test cases for their own code.
 An anology could be that an athelete is also the referee of the game.
 The company has follow this routine for a while, but in the end we found that there are always bugs that the programmer cannot found by themselves.
 It is since that the cases that the programers will always work.
 They are blind to the test cases that would trigger the bug.
 If they realized it, they would have fixed it.
 In the end, the company decide to manage a new team of verifiers that focus on testing the program.

 ## Guest's Lecture and My Research & Work Experience

+### SAAB Survery of Software Engineering relevance changing with AI/ML

+It is surprising that most of the answers are "We dont know".
+I also didn't use AI to generate programming code, since I feels that I have been trained to learn how to write efficient program and the AI could not achieve, until last year.
+Last year during the WASP conference, I found that most of the students have been using copilot.
+And nowadays that cursor, a new programming assistant tool is become popular.
+After the WASP conference, I tried Chat-GPT to write demo code for LLVM function and it works well.
+Sometimes, the code does not work, but at least, it provide a demo framework or an idea or suggest for you to program.
+As to me, if I am very familiar with some framework, for example, simulators, I will write code and modify it by myself, since I am better than chat-GPT or at least I dont need to understand the chat-gpt's code and debug.
+But as to new framework that I dont know, I will ask chatgpt to present some demo.
+It boosts the progress of my learning new framework.

+After using chatgpt to generate code, I register WASP Natural Language Processing Code to learn why Transformers works in programming area.
+It is sensible that transformers at good at predict next token and it is also trained with public opensource frameworks.
+In this way,it could understand the programming style and generate code.
+And we can also view programming language

 ## CAIN Papers